-The placement of your feet makes a big difference in regard to the force you put on the board.
+The placement of your feet makes a big difference regarding the force you put on the board.
 Riding with the feet close to the wheel and your center of gravity above it will drastically reduce the power needed from the board.

 Leaning forward to accelerate will put your center of gravity in front of the wheel, increasing the risk of a nosedive and heavily stressing the motor.
 Instead control the board with your feet, pushing down on the lead foot and lifting the back to tilt the board to move forward.

-Another benefit of having your feets close is a faster response to accelerate and control the board, the lever effect will help you.
+Another benefit of having your feet close is a faster response to accelerate and control the board, the lever effect will help you.

 2. Don’t ride past the pushback

 Most nosedives happen to new inexperienced riders who are pushing the limits.
 This is usually after a couple of miles and they are feeling that they getting the hang of the board.
-Take it easy, learn the signs the board is telling you, and if you are having an XR really learn how the Pushback feels as it is less pronounced than the Pints.
+Take it easy, learn the signs the board is telling you, and if you are having an XR learn how the Pushback feels as it is less pronounced than the Pints.

-In simple terms, don’t ride past the max speed of the mode you are using.
+In simple terms, don’t ride past the maximum speed of the mode you are using.
 Riding below the top speed will ensure that the is enough power to allow your Onewheel to balance the board.

 3. Use the correct riding mode for your board

 You should make sure that you are using the best mode for your board.
-Using the beginner modes will result in a pushback at lower speeds, which could be tempting to pass over to gain a bit extra momentum.
+Using the beginner modes will result in pushback at lower speeds, which could be tempting to pass over to gain a bit extra momentum.
 As riding past pushback is extremely dangerous, there is no more warning system in place, it’s therefore recommended to change the mode of the board.

 For XR riders use Mission or Delerium, you can read more about the difference if interested here, Onewheel XR modes.